 You usually have the option to get in line for the counter or use a quick web self-check-in terminal.
-Again, the latter feature might not be currently available due to covid.
-It is mostly for sure possible to self-check-in at the terminal if you have a domestic flight.

-When you are ready to do a check-in, find out if your ticket is a first/ business class ticket or an economy ticket and get in line for the correct counter.
+When you are ready to do a check-in, find out if your ticket is a first/ business class ticket or an economy ticket and get in line at the correct counter.
 If the airline has a luggage drop-off counter for web check-in, get in line for that.

 Give them your checked luggage if you have any.
 Remember to keep your power banks in your cabin carry-on bag and not the checked bag.